swatikawale/weatherApp/README.md

 # WeatherApp

-☁A weather 🌡 app 📱 built using Flutter and integrated with Open Weather map API to display weather conditions of any place in the world.🌏
+A Flutter-built📳 weather app🌦️ that integrates🔗 with the Open Weather map API to show the current weather conditions worldwide.🌏

 In this, Provider has been used for the state management and followed by the MVC architecture.